zihzhan/microsoft-graph-docs/api-reference/beta/api/driveitem-put-content.md

 ## Response

-If successful, this method returns a [driveItem](../resources/driveitem.md) object in the response body for the newly created or updated file.
+If successful, this method returns a `201 Created` response code and a [driveItem](../resources/driveitem.md) object in the response body for the newly created or updated file.

+### Errors

+See [Error Responses][error-response] for details about how errors are returned.

 ## Example (upload a new file)